nuot/Volcanoes_Map/README.md

 # Volcanoes_Map
-Interactive Volcanoes and Population map created using Python
+Interactive Volcanoes and Population map created using Python with Control Panel